China is Hot Spot of Ground-Level Ozone Pollution

 “We find that in the most populous urban regions of Eastern and Central China, there are more than 60 days in a calendar year with surface ozone levels exceeding the Chinese national ozone air quality standard,” said Lin Zhang of Peking University, lead author of the study in the current issue of Environmental Science & Technology Letters.

-“China has become a hot spot of present-day surface ozone pollution,” said Owen Cooper, a co-author on the research paper and a CIRES scientist working in NOAA’s Chemical Sciences Division.
+“China has become a hot spot of present-day surface ozone pollution,” said Owen Cooper, a co-author on the research paper and a CIRES scientist working in NOAA’s Chemical Sciences Laboratory.
 “Human and vegetation exposure in China is greater than in other developed regions of the world with comprehensive ozone monitoring.”

 Many countries regulate ozone because of the damage the pollutant does to plants and people.